 2008 At the Coachella festival, Roger Waters' giant inflatable pig escapes, roams the countryside and ultimately deflates.

 2004 Ray Charles appears at his Los Angeles recording studio to attend a ceremony marking it as a national historic landmark.
-It is the last public appearance he ever makes.
+It is his last public appearance; he dies on June 10.

 1988 After hanging on at #198 the week before, Pink Floyd's album Dark Side Of The Moon drops out of the Billboard Albums chart for the first time in 11 years.
 The band is still on the chart though, with A Momentary Lapse Of Reason at #62.